artur-ciocanu/launch.en/help/launch-reference/managing-resources/extensions/overview.md

 ## Add a new extension {#add-a-new-extension}

-Tags in Adobe Experience Platform is highly extendible.
+Tags are highly extendible.
 Extensions add core functionality to tags.
 A common use of extensions is to create integrations with other applications.

 1. From a property's overview page, open the **[!UICONTROL Extensions]** tab.
-2. Select an extension.
+1. Select an extension.

    ![]()../../../images/extensions.png)